dabster108/Data-visualization-Machine-Learning/Notes/matplotlib.md

-Matplotlib for plotting: line plots, scatter plots, bar charts, subplots, and customizations.
+Matplotlib for plotting: line plots, scatter plots, bar charts, subplots, and customizations. - new